-Boston, MA 02114-9569 617-626-2400 blau@dor.state.ma.us
+Boston, MA 02114-9569 617-626-2400 blau@dor.state.ma.us (Need to Check on status of Blau, verify.
+Do we need to keep this info in CPP.)

 Attorney Blau provided comments to a series of questions related to the use of Admin Fund money made by Selectman Peter Cunningham, former Town of Groton Accountant Valerie Jenkins, and former Interim Administrative Officer Jeff Ritter.
 While these comments address specific questions, they also provide sound basis for this policy as they specifically interpret the CPA around the use of Administrative Funds.